Air China Logo

 The airline’s expansive network includes about 370 domestic and international destinations, facilitated by a diverse fleet of Airbus and Boeing aircraft.
 As a state-owned entity, the Chinese government holds a majority stake of 51.5% in the airline.

-In 2019, along with its regional subsidiaries, Air China successfully transported over 100 million passengers, exemplifying its vast capacity.
-Its main hub resides at Beijing Capital International Airport, with additional secondary hubs in Chengdu, Shanghai, and Shenzhen.
+2019, Air China successfully transported over 100 million passengers and its regional subsidiaries, exemplifying its vast capacity.
+Its main hub is Beijing Capital International Airport, with additional secondary hubs in Chengdu, Shanghai, and Shenzhen.

 Air China employs over 60,000 individuals and consistently ranks among the top 10 global carriers, underlining its significant role in the worldwide aviation industry.
 The airline is the first Chinese carrier to order the Airbus A330 and Boeing 747-400 aircraft.

-The airline’s international reach extends globally, with key routes connecting Beijing to the Americas, Europe, Australia, and several important cities in Asia.
-However, it faces stiff competition domestically from other state-owned airlines, specifically China Southern Airlines and China Eastern Airlines.
+The airline’s international reach extends globally, with key routes connecting Beijing to the Americas, Europe, Australia, and several important Asian cities.
+However, it faces stiff domestic competition from other state-owned airlines, specifically China Southern Airlines and China Eastern Airlines.

 Meaning and History